A complete guide to prepaid cards – which is the best for you?

 While a standard prepaid card won't help you to improve your credit worthiness, there is the option with some cards to add on a credit-builder component.
 This service works by the card provider in effect lending you the equivalent of a year's worth of monthly fees and reporting to the main credit reference agencies when you make the repayment each month.
 If you pay the amount owed in full and on time each month, your credit rating will improve.

-For more details on options for people with poor credit, read our article "Credit-builder cards - which is the best credit card if I have poor credit".
+For more details on options for people with poor credit, read our article 'Credit-builder cards – which is the best credit card if I have poor credit'.

 Prepaid cards for under-18s

-For our up-to-date recommendations for prepaid cards for children, read our article "The best children's bank accounts".
+For our up-to-date recommendations for prepaid cards for children, read our article 'The best children's bank accounts'

 What are the disadvantages of a prepaid card?

-• Charges: Depending on the fee structure for the specific card you take out, it can work out relatively expensive
+• Charges: Depending on the fee structure for the specific card you take out, it can work out relatively expensive.

-Summary - is a prepaid card right for you?
+Is a prepaid card right for you?